tukue/grocery-microservices/microservices/README.md

 - **Order Service:** Manages order creation and processing.
 - **Summary Service:** Generates purchase summaries and receipts.

 All services communicate via REST APIs and are containerized for easy orchestration with Docker Compose.
-Each service has its own database, codebase, and can be tested and deployed independently.
+For local development, each service has its own database, codebase, and can be tested and deployed independently.

 ## Prerequisites